Wok & Skillet

 lemongrass and galangal in chicken stock

-Stir in 2 tablespoons of Tom Yum paste to the soup.
+Once the soup is boiling, stir in 2 tablespoons of homemade or store-bought Tom Yum paste to the soup.

-I find that store-bought Tom Yum Paste tends to be a bit stronger and spicier than the homemade version.
-It can also differ by brand.
+I find that store-bought Tom Yum paste tends to be stronger and spicier than homemade versions, and the intensity can vary by brand.
+It’s easier to build up the flavor than to dial it back.

 I highly recommend adding 1 tablespoon of Tom Yum Paste to the soup first, doing a quick taste test to see if it's strong enough, and then adding more if needed.